Locomotion No. 1: S&DR200 / Railway200 (2025)

-Locomotion has also appeared on the North Yorkshire Moors Railway between October 25th and November 9th where it was based at Pickering Station running 15-20 minute train rides up to New Bridge Crossing starting from 10:10 until 15:15.
+Locomotion No. 1 also visited the North Yorkshire Moors Railway between 25 October and 9 November, where it was based at Pickering Station running 15-20 minute train rides up to New Bridge Crossing.

+Locomotion No. 1 now resides at the carriage works inside Hopetown Darlington for the foreseeable future.
+As part of their Christmas celebrations, ‘Ho-Ho-Hopetown’, it became part of the elves’ workshop and was adorned with a wreath on the chimney in place of the ‘54’ plaque.